RichardHowells/PYTHONA-Challenges/Module09Lab/Lab01.md

 1. Once those tests pass for your split function...

-1. Write a test for a function that takes a list of words, and a number (the number of spaces required to separate the words of the line AND padd it to the required length).
+1. Write a test for a function that takes a list of words, and a number (the number of spaces required to separate the words of the line AND pad it to the required length).
-    - You will notice that this is exactly what the previous funciton emits, but you should TEST THIS ONE INDEPENDANTLY
+    - You will notice that this is exactly what the previous function emits, but you should TEST THIS ONE INDEPENDANTLY
     - Your test might look like this
     ```Python